dipdup-io/dipdup/configuration-file-reference/big-picture.md

 ## How it works

-From the developer perspective there are three main steps for creating an indexer using DipDup framework:
+From the developer's perspective there are three main steps for creating an indexer using DipDup framework:

 1. Write a declarative configuration file containing all the inventory and indexing rules
 2. Describe your domain-specific data models